jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 The reason this fails is that the code executes `myCallBack( param1, param2 )` immediately and then passes the myCallBack's *return value* as the second parameter to `$.get`.
-We actually want to pass in `myCallBack` the function, not `myCallBack`'s return value (which might or might not be a function).
+We actually want to pass the function `myCallBack`, not `myCallBack( param1, param2)`'s return value (which might or might not be a function).
 So, how to pass in `myCallBack` *and* include its arguments?

 #### Right